 *Ok, so technically this is the second Friday of the month, but we figured you didn’t want to join us on New Year’s Day.

-Participants can register for the remaining February and March Programs for a cost of $10 each.
+Participants can register for the remaining March Program for a cost of $10 each.

 Once registered, participants will receive login information to join on the day of the event.